FDOT District Four - Palm Beach Header Image

 Traffic Impacts:

-One lane of I-95 may be closed in each direction beginning at 8 p.m., with up to three lanes closed in each direction, 10 p.m. until 6 a.m., Sunday night through Thursday night through Fall 2025, for median work, striping operations, and barrier wall installation that will temporarily shift traffic lanes for the first phase of construction.
-A fourth lane may be closed overnight in each direction, as needed, for traffic shifts and bridge construction operations.
+One lane of I-95 may be closed in each direction beginning at 8 p.m., with up to three lanes closed in each direction, 10 p.m. until 6 a.m., Sunday night through Thursday night through Fall 2025 for bridge construction and ramp widening operations.
+A fourth lane may be closed overnight in each direction, as needed.

 Please proceed with caution through the work zone and allow additional travel time as new traffic patterns are implemented.